raspberrypilearning/image-id-coral/en/step_2.md

 </div>
 </div>

-On your Raspberry Pi, you will need to install the software needed to use your Coral TPU with Python.
+On your Raspberry Pi, you will need to install the software required to use your Coral TPU with Python.

 --- task ---